At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Drift of order

+It follows from Lemma \ref{l:g.fin.p.2} that the condition on $p'(x)$ is always satisfied for a properly chosen function $p$.
+Since $xr(x)\sim 2\mu/b\ge 1$,

-Again due to $2\mu/b>1$ the function $e^{-R(x)}$ is integrable at infinity.
-It allows to define the following decreasing function which plays the most important role in our analysis of return probability for transient Markov chain:
+Assume that the function $e^{-R(x)}$ is integrable at infinity, which automatically holds if $2\mu/b>1$.
+It allows us to define the following bounded decreasing function which plays the most important r\^ole in our analysis of the down-crossing probability for a transient Markov chain:

+and $U(x)=U(0)$ for $x\le 0$.
+Analogously to diffusion processes, see Section \ref{subsec:diffusion.tr}, it is almost the scale function for the chain $\{X_n\}$, see Corollary \ref {cor:lyapunov.return} below.